aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/avd-aap.md

 ## Topology

 Our topology leverages two spines and four leaf nodes to create a layer three leaf spine topology.
-The topology is managed by Arista CloudVision Portal (CVP).
-In our case, the EOS nodes are constantly streaming to CVP and gives us the ability to provision the nodes with CVP.
-AAP will act as our controller to communicate any updates to CVP, which can then push the updates to our topology.
+The topology is managed by Arista CloudVision (CV).
+In our case, the EOS nodes are constantly streaming to CV and gives us the ability to provision the nodes with CV.
+AAP will act as our controller to communicate any updates to CV, which can then push the updates to our topology.

 ![Topology leveraging Ansible Automation Platform to communicate with CloudVision](../_media/getting-started/aap-avd/aap-cvp-eos.svg)